Diagnostic Learning Services offers specific evaluations to assess for learning disabilities.

 For a student to exhibit a specific learning disability, one of two things must happen:

 1) The student must exhibit an academic deficit that can be linked to a processing deficit in one of the areas assessed (i.e. low reading comprehension skills can be linked to weak verbal abilities).

 2) The student must exhibit a significant discrepancy between their overall ability level and one or more academic areas.
 This means that there is something (learning disability) that is keeping them from working to their potential in that particular area.

 Diagnostic Learning Services has been assessing children and adults since 2004.
-We have locations in DFW, Houston, The Woodlands, and Austin.
+We have locations in Plano, Fort Worth, Houston, The Woodlands, and Austin.
 Call today to see how we can help!